The Holy Spirit ... Elohim's Life and Power

 “Behold My servant [Yahushua], Whom I [Yahuwah] uphold; Mine elect, in Whom MY SOUL delighteth; I have put MY SPIRIT upon Him: He shall bring forth judgment to the Gentiles” (Isaiah 42:1).

-From this Scripture we see that Elohim is both a SOUL and a SPIRIT.
+From this Scripture we see that Elohim is both a SOUL and has a SPIRIT.
 He is a soul because He is a being.
 He also has a Spirit which is His life-force.
 Yahushua is a separate entity or person . . .
 He also is a soul.
 Yahushua “poured out His soul unto death” (Isaiah 53:12).
 BUT NOWHERE IS IT SAID THAT THE HOLY GHOST (SPIRIT) IS A SOUL . . . the reason being the Holy Ghost is not a person.
 Rather, it is the Spirit or life-force of Elohim.
 Thus there are TWO SOULS or PERSONS . . .
 Elohim and His Son.
 The Holy Spirit is not a person, but the Spirit or life-force of Elohim . . . the invisible active force of Almighty Elohim.

 1. The Holy Spirit is the Spirit or life-force of Elohim.
 Elohim is a masculine entity.
 Therefore, it would certainly be proper to refer to the Holy Spirit in the masculine gender.
 Notice the following Scriptures: “The Spirit of truth which proceedeth from the Father” (John 15:26).
 “And it shall come to pass in the last days, saith Elohim, I will pour out of My Spirit upon all flesh” (Acts 2:17).
 “Hereby know we that we dwell in Him, and He in us, because He hath given us of His Spirit” (1 John 4:13).
 Since the Holy Spirit is Elohim’s Spirit, it is therefore proper to refer to it in the masculine gender . . . but this in no way proves that it is another entity separate and distinct from Elohim.

 2. The Greek word for Comforter is “parakletos” and is masculine in gender.
 Actually, the word Spirit is neuter and therefore does not denote gender or personality.
 See Romans 8:16, 26 . . . "the Spirit itself."
 But in the Gospel of John, the masculine pronoun is used in reference to the Holy Spirit because it is referred to as the Comforter . . . a masculine gender word.
-In the Greek language the gender of the pronoun always agrees in gender to the noun in which it refers.
+In the Greek language the gender of the pronoun always agrees in gender to the noun to which it refers.
 This is just a grammatical rule.
 The use of masculine or feminine pronouns in the Hebrew or Greek languages is absolutely no proof of gender or personality.
 They are used with reference to things and qualities.

 There is no more logic in calling the Holy Spirit a person . . . than in calling wisdom or patience a person.
 Proverbs 9:1 tells us that “Wisdom hath builded her house, she hath hewn out her seven pillars."
 James 1:4 says, “Let patience have her perfect work."
 Does this mean that wisdom and patience are women?
 No!
 They are figures of speech known as personification . . . but they do not denote personages.
 Sometimes, the Holy Spirit is personified, but this does not prove the Holy Spirit is a person separate and distinct from Elohim.
 The Holy Spirit sometimes takes on the attributes of Elohim’s personality … because Elohim is the One who operates and works through the Spirit.